-Carefully read the information on this page as well as the information on Safety and Waste Disposal on the Chemistry 267 web page.
+Come to lab properly dressed (see 'Safety Dress Code and Consequences' handout) and bring with you copies of handouts, and your laptop/tablet or scrap paper to record in-lab observations.
+Carefully read the information on Safety and Waste Disposal on the Chemistry 269 web page.
 These documents contain a great deal of important information.
 You are responsible for knowing the material and following the procedures provided in them.
 Review and refer to these documents throughout the semester.
-You must wear approved eye protection at all times while you are in the lab.
+You must wear eye protection at all times while you are in the lab.
 Failure to do so will result in the loss of credit.
 Repeated failure to do so will result in expulsion from the course.